-- A PhD or equivalent scholarly or relevant professional activity - Pursuing a line of independent research within a research group. - Publishing research (either from a recently completed PhD or new original research). - Other forms of externally recognised professional practice of creative output of a standing equivalent to regular publication of original research. - Initiating, developing or participating in links between the University and external bodies such as business and industry, the professions, community organisations and policy-makers. - Evidence of successful engagement in teaching or supervision.
+- A PhD or equivalent scholarly or relevant professional activity. - Pursuing a line of independent research within a research group. - Publishing research (either from a recently completed PhD or new original research). - Other forms of externally recognised professional practice of creative output of a standing equivalent to regular publication of original research.

+- Initiating, developing or participating in links between the University and external bodies such as business and industry, the professions, community organisations and policymakers, or in the delivery of outreach activities involving the wider public. - Evidence of successful engagement in teaching or supervision.